 Discuss any medications you’re taking with your pharmacist or doctor to see if they could affect the results of an hCG urine test.

-Anticonvulsants, drugs for Parkinson’s disease, hypnotics, and tranquilizers can cause false-positive results, which means they can indicate you’re pregnant when you’re not.
+Anticonvulsants, drugs for Parkinson’s disease, hypnotics, and tranquilizers can cause false-positive results, indicating you’re pregnant when you’re not.

 You can take an hCG urine test at your doctor’s office or at home with a home pregnancy test.
 Both will require the collection of a urine sample.
 An hCG urine test conducted at home is similar to the test that your doctor conducts.
 Both have the same ability to detect hCG in your urine.